markpedraza/Goodreads-DataWarehouse-Assignment/README.md

 Instead, I took the first 3 values from the authors array and discarded the roles they were assigned, then flattened these values.
 This leaves us with 3 new columns (author_1_id, author_2_id, author_3_id) that each give the author_id for the authors that worked on a book.
 Obviously though, not all books have 3 authors, so there will be null values columns following the first.
 But also, some books could have more than 4 authors, so unfortunately that data was lost in this modified dataset.
 However, although not perfect, this data will still be useful for us if we wish to make general visualizations for authors.

 ## Visualizations
 Once all the steps above are completed, we can move our data to Google BigQuery and visualize it with Tableau.
-In this section, I will show those visualizations.
+Below are those visualizations.

+###

 ## Citations